Excess energy of an ultracold Fermi gas in a trapped geometry: Corrected excess energy

 Although the approximate $\mu_{\sigma}^{(0)}$ in Eqn.(18) is valid for $T/T_F\rightarrow\infty$ yet one can check that it is reasonably good even for $T/T_F\gtrsim1.5$.

 However, in DeMarco and Jin's experiment \cite{jin}, observation of quantum degeneracy was highlighted for $0.5\lesssim T/T_F\lesssim1.5$.
-For this regime none of the above approximations is good.
-In the next, we present a calculation of obtaining a more accurate form of the chemical potential relevant not only for $0.5\lesssim T/T_F\lesssim1.5$ but for the entire range of temperature.
+In this regime none of the above approximations is good.
+In the next, we are going present a calculation of obtaining a more accurate form of the chemical potential relevant not only for $0.5\lesssim T/T_F\lesssim1.5$ but for the entire range of temperature.